consindo/jono.nz/source/_posts/transit-part1.md

 If you’re not using an auto importer or just need to emergency fix things, you can do so with the private API.
 It’s not secured, so you have to make sure the port isn’t exposed.

 For most of these requests, just pop a JSON object with the prefix (region) and version in the request body.

+**Update**: You can now just head to <http://localhost:8001> and there's a nice UI for running these request.

 - `GET /worker` - Returns all the available workers.
 - `POST /worker/add` - Send a prefix, version to create a new worker.